 The logic behind

 CCI measures the difference between the current price change and the average price change of the underlying asset.
 When the prices are above the average level, the indicator’s reading tends to be high.
 When the prices are below the average level, the reading will apparently be low.

 The Commodity Channel can be used both as a leading and an additional indicator.
 When used as a leading indicator, traders might want to trace overbought and oversold levels, as well as bullish and bearish divergences, to predict upcoming trend reversals.

 When using CCI as an additional indicator, surges above +100 can point to a strong price action and an upcoming uptrend.
 Plunges below -100 can point to a weak price action and a possible downtrend.

 How to set up?

 Setting up the Commodity Channel Index in the IQ Option platform is easy.

 - Click on the “Indicators” button in the bottom left corner of the screen.
 Go to the “Trend” tab and choose Commodity Channel Index from the list of available options.

 Then click the “Apply” button if you want to use the indicator with standard parameters.
 You can also adjust the indicator to your liking.
 Note that when used with standard parameters 70 to 80% of CCI readings would fall between +100 and -100.
 The shorter the look-back period the more volatile the CCI will be with a smaller percentage of values between +100 and -100.

 How to use in trading?

 As mentioned above, 70 to 80% of all CCI readings fall between a -100/+100 range.
-The fact of leaving these boundaries can be an entry invitation.
-Should the indicator cross the +100 boundary from below a bullish trend can be expected.
+When the readings leave the boundaries, there is a chance something interesting is going on.
+Should the indicator cross the +100 boundary from below, some traders would expect a bullish trend.
 Due to a lagging nature of CCI, the uptrend could have actually already be gone.
 In this case, it is a trader’s goal to determine whether it will last or not.
 And if yes, then how long.